 Linguists refer to old/ given information as 🇹🇴🇵🇮🇨 and to new/ important information as 🇫🇴🇨🇺🇸.

 In many languages, the basic structure of a clause requires that the subject be placed in the beginning, meaning that the subject and the 🇹🇴🇵🇮🇨 typically coincide.
 In contrast, the 🇫🇴🇨🇺🇸 typically occurs towards the end of a sentence.

 We use intonation, stress, and word order variations to distinguish old piece of information from new piece of information and to make certain elements prominent in the conversation.

-They also discovered that the canonical word order is emphatically neutral, with no element particularly standing out.
+They also discovered that the canonical word order is emphatically neutral, with no element particularly standing out or being stressed.